Akali27/OpenWeatherMap-Python-API/README.md

 ## Description

 The script will randomly select 500 unique (non-repeat) cities based on latitude and longitude.
-It will then display a series of scatter plots to showcase the following relationships:
+Next, it will display a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude